iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 8.2
+- Added `MovementCastDelay` Advanced Option.
+Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.

 Version 8.1
 - Added High Accuracy Mobs section.
 These targets automatically use the High Accuracy sets (melee and Weapon Skills),regardless of current Gear Mode (except Tank).
 - Added `AutoGearCheck` option.
 Automatically checks and equips appropriate gear set on player movement.